 Since ancient times, people have been inquisitive about measuring the distance.
-They developed many ways for measuring.
+They developed many ways of measuring.
 Some of them are enlisted below.

-Length = final value on scale – initial value on scale
+Length = final value on the scale – initial value on the scale

-- Circular motion: Motion of objects such that they always remain at a same distance from a fixed point is termed as circular motion.
+Motion of objects such that they always remain at a same distance from a fixed point is termed as circular motion.
 For example motion of blades of fan.
 This motion is also termed as the rotational motion if objects execute circular motion on their own axis.
-For example blades of wind mill.
+For example blades of windmill.

 For further details on the motion of bodies and measurement of distances, download BYJU’S –the learning app.
 Click here for complete solved NCERT Solutions for Motion and measurement of distances.